hyperaudio/hyperaudio-lite/README.md

 `yarn test` or `npm run test`

 Note: If you have issues runing the tests, try a more recent version of node. (node v17.0.0 should work).

+## :raised_hand: How do I create timed transcripts to use with Hyperaudio Lite? :raised_hand:

+1. You can use our the [Hyperaudio Lite Editor](https://github.com/hyperaudio/hyperaudio-lite-editor)
+2. You can convert from various formats with our [Converter](https://github.com/hyperaudio/ha-converter)